soreko/GooglePlayScraper/README.md

 ## Usage
-1. Load up the service (runs on localhost:5000)
+1. Start the service (runs on localhost:5000)
 ```
 python app.py
 ```